 One of the most recent major violent events in Nigeria took place on December 12, 2015.
 That day a clash in Zaria, a city in Kaduna State, between the Nigerian Security Forces and the Islamic Movement in Nigeria broke out, and ultimately resulted in a number of deaths.
 The main focus of the Islamic Movement organization is to establish Islamic law in Nigeria, and remove western influence from the country.
 Due to their hatred towards westerners, kidnappings and terrorist attacks on places frequented by foreigners are a real threat in Nigeria.
 Moreover, can a country be safe if one cannot even assume every uniformed officer intends to protect and serve?
 This has become an issue as loyalties, police and military included, have become increasingly blurred.
 Lastly, there is a serious threat of maritime attacks, as rogue pirates patrol the Nigerian coastline in search of oil freights.

-The Democratic Republic of the Congo is a large country in Central Africa.
+The Democratic Republic of the Congo is one of the largest countries in Africa, by both land area and population.
 Nearly 80 million people live in Democratic Republic of the Congo, which is extremely rich in natural resources.
 Unfortunately, years of government instability has prevented these natural riches from translating into riches for the local population.
 Infrastructure in the country is extremely underdeveloped, and security conditions across the country are unstable.
 Violent clashes are not unheard of, and often affect ordinary civilians.
 Other crimes such as rape, murder, demanding ransom, and robbery are also common.

 According to The Legatum Prosperity Index, the Central African Republic is one of the world's least prosperous countries.
 Alongside this fact, the Central African Republic deals with a multitude of administrative, infrastructural, and economic problems which influence the country’s placement among this infamous top five list.
 Following a military coup in 2003, the situation across the country remains very dangerous to this day.
 Threats to civilian safety, including armed rebel groups, very high rates of violent crime, and general lawlessness, are the main reasons for everyone from international bodies to commercial travel websites trying to dissuade prospective visitors from travelling there.
 Reports of violence, reprisal killings, looting, and human rights abuses continue to occur across the country, and the capital and largest city of Bangui is not an exception.